Meera Gandhi

-Meera Teresa Gandhi (born 28 January 1963) is the founder and CEO of The Giving Back Foundation.
+Meera Teresa Gandhi is the founder and CEO of The Giving Back Foundation.

 Early life and education

-Gandhi was born in Mumbai, India to an Irish mother and an Indian father.
+Gandhi was born in Mumbai, India to an Irish mother and a Gujarati father.
 At the age of 16, she met Mother Teresa and worked with her helping children at Asha Dan, Mumbai.
 Inspired, Gandhi went on to found the Giving Back Offices with projects in India, NY, Hong Kong, Turkey and the UK.

 Gandhi attended The Cathedral and John Connon Schools in Mumbai and Lester B. Pearson United World College of the Pacific in Canada, and graduated with a bachelor's degree in Economics from the University of Delhi.
 She has an MBA from Boston University School of Management and an Executive Education diploma from Harvard Business School.

-Gandhi is currently on the board of the Laxmi Mittal South Asia Institute at Harvard University.

 Charitable activities

 Gandhi is the founder and CEO of The Giving Back Foundation, a foundation geared towards alleviating illness, poverty and suffering while also addressing education issues which affect women and children around the world.
 Through her Foundation, Gandhi devotes her life to charity and help for those in need, notably abused and hungry children, widows, the sick, the deaf and blind.
 She is particularly interested in education as the stepping stone to success.
 Gandhi has supported charities with strong female leadership programs and workshops, in part because of the role models in her life: Hillary Clinton, Cherie Blair, and Gandhi's own mother, an Irish woman living in India.
 These charities include the Cherie Blair Foundation for Women in the United Kingdom and the Eleanor Roosevelt Leadership Center in the United States.

 Gandhi is the founder of the Meera Gandhi Giving Back Award.
 The award is given each year at the Woodstock Film Festival to the director, producer or actor who best delivers a message of social change and who has a strong compassion for philanthropy.
 The first award, presented in 2011, was to Mark Ruffalo.
 Subsequent winners of the award were actor, director and screenwriter Tim Blake Nelson in 2012 and acclaimed filmmaker and activist Mira Nair in 2013.

 Other charities Gandhi is involved with either directly or through her Foundation include the Happy Home and School for the blind in Mumbai, the Robert F. Kennedy Centre for Justice & Human Rights, the Cambodian Landmine Relief Fund, Centerpoint, Give to Colombia and The American Friends of Prince William and Prince Harry.

 Gandhi's Foundation has also contributed to certain institutions of learning.
 In 2012, the Foundation funded a high-powered, state-of-the-art telescope, which was installed on the roof of the Harrow School in London.